chelsabeth/zoom-attendance-tracker/README.md

 # How it works ⭐️
-1. Generate a csv file from zoom when the meeting is over.
-Then follow these steps 👇
+1. Follow these steps to generate a csv file from zoom when the meeting is complete 👇

 * Go to your zoom account and select "Reports" from the side panel.